 Ready to apply for a Development & Operations grant?

 Apply for a Development & Operation grant using our online form which also includes information about the grant, guidelines and resources to help you prepare your application.
-But hurry, our first round 2021/22 grants are closing Tuesday 2 March at 2pm (AEDT).
+But leave it too long – our second round 2021/22 grants are closing Tuesday 17 August at 2pm (AEST).